nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/designing_workloads/10_named_scenarios.md

 ### alias

-The `alias` parameter is, by default, set to the expanded name of WORKLOAD_SCENARIO_STEP, which means that each activity within the scenario has a distinct and symoblic name.
+The `alias` parameter is, by default, set to the expanded name of WORKLOAD_SCENARIO_STEP, which means that each activity within the scenario has a distinct and symbolic name.
 This is important for distinguishing metrics from one another across workloads, named scenarios, and steps within a named scenario.
 The above words are interpolated into the alias as
 follows: